Reuben and Rose Mattus: Rose Mattus (née Vesel)

-Rose Vesel Mattus (November 23, 1916 – November 28, 2006) was born in Manchester, United Kingdom as Rose Vesel to Jewish parents who had emigrated from Poland.
-They made theatrical costumes and briefly moved to Belfast with a theatre company and emigrated to New York as steerage passengers on board the RMS Berengaria in October 1921 when Rose was five years old.
+Rose Vesel Mattus (November 23, 1916 – November 28, 2006) was born in Manchester, Lancashire, United Kingdom, as Riva Rochel Vesel to Polish Jewish parents Lily (née Grochowsky) and David Vesel, who had left their native Poland after eloping from their families.
+Following their daughter's birth, the Vesel family moved to Belfast in Ulster, where they produced costumes for a theatre company.
+After the factory where Rose's parents worked was bombed during the Irish War of Independence, the family emigrated to New York as steerage passengers aboard the RMS Berengaria in October 1921, when Rose was five years old.